sanaaen/PaymentApp/README.md

 # PaymentApp
-An application for payment methods management.
+An application for payment methods management with Angular and .Net.

 This project was generated with Angular CLI version 17.1.0.